zarasash/DataPipeline/README.md

-<h1>Creating DataPipeline</h1>
+<h1>Apple News Engagement and Monetization Pipeline</h1>

 <h2>🧠 Project Overview</h2>
-This project involved building a new data pipeline to support cross-functional insights across Apple News, e-commerce (ecom), and advertising (ads) data sources.
-The goal was to empower the editorial team with data-driven guidance for optimizing and customizing Apple News content.
+This project simulates a full-stack data pipeline for aggregating and analyzing user engagement, ad revenue, and ecommerce activity from a content platform (modeled on Apple News).
+Built using SQL for BigQuery with modular transformation layers, it is designed to be scalable, modular, and ready for dashboarding.
 <br />

 <h2>🎯 Objectives</h2>